Mika Häkkinen: 1995

 Häkkinen remained at McLaren for 1995, and was partnered by Nigel Mansell.
 During pre-season testing, Häkkinen and teammate Mansell complained the car, the McLaren MP4/10, was not wide enough to fit in, resulting in their hands and elbows striking the sides of the cockpit.
 Mansell was forced to miss the opening two rounds, so Häkkinen was partnered with Mark Blundell.

 Häkkinen started off the season by finishing fourth in Brazil, and later retired in Argentina due to a collision which punctured his left rear tyre that followed a spin.
 He took a further points finish with a 5th place at San Marino, before suffering from consecutive retirements in the next three races.
 For the French Grand Prix, McLaren introduced a revised version of their car, the McLaren MP4/10B.
 This did not revive Häkkinen's fortunes as he did not finish in the points scoring positions, and later suffered consecutive retirements in the next four races, but got second place at the Italian Grand Prix.
 He was forced to miss the Pacific Grand Prix due to an operation for appendicitis and was replaced by Jan Magnussen.
 He returned for the Japanese Grand Prix, with a second-place finish.

 At the season finale held in Australia, Häkkinen's car suffered a tyre failure during the event's first qualifying session on Friday, which resulted in his car becoming airborne and crashing sideways into the crash barrier on the outside of Brewery corner, the fastest corner of the Adelaide Street Circuit, at an estimated speed of 120 mph.
 The session was suspended with Häkkinen being critically injured due to sustaining a skull fracture, internal bleeding and a blockage of his airway.
-His life was saved by the efforts of the trackside medical team including the President of the FIA Institute for Motor Sport Safety, Sid Watkins and volunteer doctors Jerome Cockings and Steve Lewis from the Royal Adelaide Hospital.
+His life was saved by the efforts of the trackside medical team, including the President of the FIA Institute for Motor Sport Safety, Sid Watkins, and volunteer doctors Jerome Cockings and Steve Lewis, from the Royal Adelaide Hospital.
 Cockings performed an emergency tracheotomy on the track, delivering oxygen to enable Häkkinen to breathe.
 Watkins later arrived in the medical car, allowing the doctors to continue, restarting Häkkinen's heart twice.
-Häkkinen was immediately transported by ambulance to the nearby Royal Adelaide Hospital which was luckily located only about half a kilometre from the circuit.
+Häkkinen was immediately transported by ambulance to the nearby Royal Adelaide Hospital which was located about half a kilometre from the circuit.
 There he remained in a critical condition under care of the Trauma Service, the Neurosurgical Unit, and the Intensive Care Unit and remained in the hospital for approximately two months.
 He eventually made a remarkable recovery.
 As an expression of thanks for the elite class medical attention he received, Häkkinen donated a substantial undisclosed sum of money to help build a much-needed helipad for The Royal Adelaide Hospital, and made a special trip to Australia for the official opening ceremony in March 1997.

 Häkkinen finished the 1995 season seventh in the Drivers' Championship, with 17 points.